Frequently Asked Questions about CKC

 What is parent boot camp/training?

 Parent boot camp/training is included in the price of camp and is a valuable supplement to your child’s individualized treatment.
-Each day while children are eating lunch, parents have the opportunity to learn in a 1.5 hour training session with Dr. Scharfstein.
+Each day while children are in camp, parents have the opportunity to learn in a 1.5 hour training session from 1pm-2:30pm with Dr. Scharfstein.
 You will be taught strategies to successfully decrease your child’s anxiety and increase his or her verbal communication.
 While attendance at training is not required, it is strongly recommended and highly beneficial for camper’s parents.

 Can we bring siblings to CKC?